-This extremely unusual bridge can be difficult to understand because its substructure is far more extensive and complicated than the superstructure.
-The bridge's superstructure is merely a series of simple deck plate girder spans, perhaps somewhat unusual because they have a fishbelly style shape to them.
+This extremely unusual bridge can be difficult to understand because it looks like a plate girder bridge superstructure sitting on a very complex steel bent substructure.
+The bridge's superstructure would appear to be a merely a series of simple deck plate girder spans, perhaps somewhat unusual because they have a fishbelly style shape to them.
+In learning the true history of this bridge, it turns out that some of the girders are relocated and reused girders from another unknown location.
 The bridge is a high level style bridge, which carries the railroad over not only the Dead River, but the fairly steep and rocky valley cut by the river.
-The narrow, rocky valley may be why the bridge features an unusual substructure.
+The narrow, rocky valley may be why the bridge features an unusual design.
 The end spans of the bridge are supported relatively traditionally by trussed steel bents composed of built-up beams.
 The bents are wider at the base to provide a stable support.
 Some of them rest on foundations of different elevations to accommodate the steep valley.
 The bents that support the spans over the Dead River itself are what are most unusual.
-The bents appear to be arranged as a steel arch.
+They were so unusual that they were reviewed in the Engineering News-Record which described them as a steel arch structure with two steel bents on top to support the deck (which rests on the girders).
 They rest on skewback style bases, and the straight beams are arranged so that they form an arch-like shape over the river, and these two bents, one on each side of the river, meet in the center over the river, where a large hinge is located.
 The shape of this structure, the skewback like bases, as well as this hinge are what suggest the substructure is functioning like a steel deck arch bridge.
-As such, the substructure is like a bridge in itself, with the actual bridge's superstructure spanning on top of this "sub bridge."
+This is confirmed by the historical article.
 Needless to say, this bridge's design is highly unusual, and the only known one of its kind in Michigan.

 The Historic American Engineering Record provided some additional details about the bridge as follows: